prahatha/academic_site/content/authors/admin/_index.md

   url: https://www.ucsf.edu/

 # Short bio (displayed in user profile at end of posts)
-Molecular neurobiologist with research experience in Alzheimer’s Disease, Retinal Degeneration and Mechanobiology.
+bio: Molecular neurobiologist with research experience in Alzheimer’s Disease, Retinal Degeneration and Mechanobiology.

 # Interests to show in About widget
 interests: